AmaseCocoa/media-proxy/README.md

 # media-proxy
-An alternative implementation of Media Proxy created in Python, using aiohttp.web and Pillow.
+A very small alternative implementation of Media Proxy made in Python using aiohttp.web and Pillow.

+The file size of program is 2KB.

 If you want to change the port or host parameters, change the `PORT` and `HOST` environment variables.
 ## How To Run